Back in Black (comics)

-"Back in Black" is a 2007 Marvel Comics storyline written by J. Michael Straczynski and illustrated by Ron Garney (penciler), Bill Reinhold (inker), Matt Milla (colorist) and VC's Cory Petit (letterer) published in the comic book series The Amazing Spider-Man #539–543.
+"Back in Black" is a 2007 Marvel Comics storyline written by J. Michael Straczynski and illustrated by Ron Garney (penciler).
+It was published in the comic book series The Amazing Spider-Man #539–543.

 It takes place immediately after Marvel's Civil War event and depicts what happened to Spider-Man, Mary Jane Watson, and Aunt May during and after the event.
 The story is about Spider-Man's anger and determination to find Aunt May's shooter.
 Hence, he wears the black suit, modeled after the Venom symbiote, to emphasize his humorless aggression.
 He is often seen in action without his mask on, as well, showing his rage and thirst for vengeance.

 Plot

 Part 1

 Peter Parker, Mary Jane, and Aunt May are outside reminiscing about Uncle Ben and Peter when he was a kid, when an assassin shoots May.
 Mary Jane attempts to contact 911, but they have no time, so Peter (without taking the time to change into his Spider-Man costume) transports May to the hospital via web-slinging.
 Peter hides from the hospital staff but still hears that May has lost a lot of blood.
 Meanwhile, in prison, The Kingpin is given a message by a police officer, Charlie.
 He quotes Euripides, who wrote "Whom the gods would destroy, they first make mad." (from Medea, citing it as his favorite saying).

 MJ meets Peter in Times Square, and Peter tells her to do anything she can to keep Aunt May alive while Peter will find evidence of the assassin.
 He visits the shooter's perch – restraining a police officer with a thick coat of webbing.
 Inside, he finds a sniper scope there.
 He leaves without freeing the police officer.
 He then breaks up an illegal weapons sale (still in the same "civilian" clothing since the shooting) and interrogates the criminals about the unusual sniper scope.
 When a gun-runner hesitates to answer Peter correctly, Peter breaks the man's hand in his grip.
 MJ visits Aunt May in the hospital and a doctor tells her that May's not going to make it.
 Peter swears that he won't stop until he finds who is responsible, and puts on his black suit.